Syllabus for the Gateless Academy

 Series One is an overview of the course + many wild ways to navigating the critical voice:

-• Gateless guidelines to keep you safe and happy.
+• Gateless guidelines to keep you out of fight or flight and creating mind blowing work .

 • Why the Critic keeps breaking your heart.

-• Non-linear thought and other spatial landscapes and why the Critic hates them.
+• Non-linear thought and spatial landscapes when writing.

 • How to break the heavy-thinking habit (hint: you are doing it right now!).

-• Demystifying and mystifying the act of words to page.
+• Demystifying the act of putting words on the page.

-• How to move past panic into letting the intuit lead, and why this has been proven again and again to create mind-blowing, ecstasy-inducing prose.
+• How to move past panic, let the intuit lead, and create incredibly fresh prose.

 • Pregnant with words and language: creating hot-damn work in the tub.